ECB's Nouy says lacks powers to investigate money laundering

 FRANKFURT (Reuters) - The European Central Bank defended its supervisory work on Thursday, arguing that it has no power to uncover money laundering even at lenders under its direct supervision.

-The ECB is under fire over its handling of Latvian lender ABLV, which U.S. authorities have acused of engaging in large-scale money laundering for Russian clients.
+The ECB is under fire over its handling of Latvian lender ABLV, which U.S. authorities have accused of engaging in large-scale money laundering for Russian clients.

 “Breaches of anti-money laundering can be symptomatic of more deeply rooted governance deficiencies within a bank but the ECB does not have the investigative powers to uncover such deficiencies,” ECB Bank supervisory chief Daniele Nouy said in a statement.
 “This is the task of national anti-money laundering authorities.”